05 Sep 2019

 A pen test is generally performed to find vulnerabilities and fix them before an attacker does.
 Sometimes, the IT department is aware of the reported vulnerabilities but still needs an external expert to officially report them so that the management is sure of the vulnerabilities and can fix them properly.
 Having a second set of eyes to corroborate all the vulnerabilities is always a good security practice.
 Let’s find out the reasons why performing pen-testing is important.

 1. Meeting compliance: There has been a mandate in the payment card industry to follow the PCI-DSS regulations for an annual and ongoing penetration testing.
 A pen-test allows the enterprises to mitigate the real risks associated with the network.

 2. Maintaining confidentiality, revenue and goodwill: Failure to protect the confidentiality of the data can result in legal consequences and a loss of goodwill.
 A security attack can affect the accounting records, hampering the revenue of the organization.
-Pen-testing not only helps the enterprises discover the amount of time that is taken for an attacker to breach the system but also helps in confirming the companies to prepare the security teams in order to remediate the threat.
+Penetration testing services not only helps the enterprises discover the amount of time that is taken for an attacker to breach the system but also helps in confirming the companies to prepare the security teams in order to re-mediate the threat.

 3. To verify secure configurations: If the security team of an organization is doing a good job, and are confident of their actions and the final results, the penetration reports verify them.
 Having an outside entity acts as a confirming agent of whether the security of the system provides a view that is lacking the internal preferences.
 An outside entity can also measure the team’s efficiency as security operators.
 It helps in identifying the gaps in the system.